As organizations move through the change management process, the engagement of stakeholders through social media management is critical.

-With the benefits to be had, it is important that leaders are proactive in considering their social media management plan as part of their organizational communication construct in any change effort.
+With the benefits to be had, it's important that leaders are proactive in considering their social media management plan as part of organizational communication in any change effort.

 Companies approaching change projects effectively are often seen to involve a diverse group of internal stakeholders.

 Such is the basis for Kotter's second step, building a guiding coalition, in his model for change.
 Where this is the case, team communication is beginning, continues in the third step, and is expanded to include an extended audience in step four.

 Kareem (2014) suggests that organizational productivity is enhanced where organizations use traditional and contemporary mediums of communication with their internal stakeholders.

 In light of this, adding a social media strategy to already existing communication like emails, video conferences, and departmental meetings might allow for an organization's messaging to reach a greater number of people within their workforce and with greater impact.